DDieterich/ODBCapture/docs/README.md

 ### Single Install Script

-ODBCapture generates database source code in a set of scripts, all of which are called from a common "install.sql"
+ODBCapture captures database source code in a set of scripts, all of which are called from a common "install.sql"

 * Separate folder for **SYS privileged** statements
 * Separate folder for **common DBA privileged** statements